Minor in Finance - 4 units

 FINA 414.
 Corporate Financial Management.
 1 Unit.

 This course covers the management of financial assets by firms.
 This includes long-term fixed asset management as well as short-term management of cash assets.
 Emphasis will be placed on the planning and budgeting process as it relates to the management of firm assets.
-Prerequisites: FINA 311 and FINA 320.
+Prerequisite: FINA 311.

 FINA 415.
 Financial Risk Management.
 1 Unit.